neoooks/support-vector-machine/README.md

 # support-vector-machine

-Fitting a svm model for classification, and explored kernels.
+Fitted a svm model for classification, and explored kernels.